 Mijael Carbone, a spokesman for the Mapuche Territorial Alliance (ATM), said that dialogue has not worked and that the only effective solution for indigenous communities to reclaim land taken from them decades earlier is to occupy it.
 “The communities that maintain ‘peaceful’ relations never reach a resolution [and reclaim appropriated land],” he told me, adding that this disparity in tactics has allowed hostile politicians to portray those employing activism as an extremist minority.
 “In effect, this means communities that demand control of their territory are [justified] as meriting greater repression,” he said.

-According to Carbone, occupation of appropriated land—now typically in the hands of large forestry corporations or the descendants of largely Northern European immigrants brought over by the state to “colonize” the region at the turn of the century—is the only viable option to allow Mapuche groups to rise out of poverty and return to a traditional way of life.
+According to Carbone, occupation of appropriated land – now typically in the hands of large forestry corporations or the descendants of largely Northern European immigrants brought over by the state to “colonise” the region at the turn of the century – is the only viable option to allow Mapuche groups to rise out of poverty and return to a traditional way of life.

 Footage from a Mapuche protest

-“[Historically], the peace that the usurpers want has always been imposed by the violence of weapons, the assassination of Mapuche leaders, torture, rape, and exile,” he explained.
-“In this context of peace and inaction, problems are ‘resolved’ legally, but justice remains in the hands of those who have colonized the Mapuche and have a deplorable record—since before the dictatorship era at least—of ruling against indigenous interests.”
+“[Historically], the peace that the usurpers want has always been imposed by the violence of weapons; the assassination of Mapuche leaders; torture; rape; and exile,” he explained.
+“In this context of peace and inaction, problems are ‘resolved’ legally, but justice remains in the hands of those who have colonised the Mapuche and have a deplorable record, since before the dictatorship-era at least, of ruling against indigenous interests.”